 Some states also have a tiered licensing system for CNAs, such as a level 1 CNA and a level 2 CNA.
 In these states, CNAs are restricted on the tasks they can complete based on their licensing level.
 Other states may require CNAs to file their name with the state registry board after obtaining a state license.
 Most states require CNAs to renew their licenses by participating in continued education coursework.

-According to the BLS, jobs for nursing assistants, aides and similar workers are projected to grow 21% from 2012-2022.
-May 2013 BLS data showed a median annual salary of $24,890 for nursing assistants.
+According to the BLS, jobs for nursing assistants are projected to grow 18% from 2014-2024.
+May 2015 BLS data showed a median annual salary of $25,710 for nursing assistants.

 Certified Nursing Assistant Career Requirements